sliminas/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Template Literal Types.md

 })
 ```

-Here we made `on` into a generic method.
+Here we turned `on` into a generic method.

 When a user calls with the string `"firstNameChanged'`, TypeScript will try to infer the right type for `Key`.
 To do that, it will match `Key` against the content prior to `"Changed"` and infer the string `"firstName"`.